mosip/documentation/docs/resident-services-developer-setup-documentation.md

 * Now, you need to create an environment as shown in the image below.

-This environment is created for dev and give the variable name as `url` and set both the values as `https://dev.mosip.net`.
+This environment is created for dev.
+Give the variable name as `url` and set both the values as `https://dev.mosip.net`.

 <img src="_images/dev-env-postman.png" width="750" height="400">

-* In the similar way, create another environment as seen below .
+* In the similar way, create another environment as shown below.

-This environment is created for localhost and give the variable name as `url` and set both the values as `http://localhost:8099`.
+This environment is created for localhost.
+Give the variable name as `url` and set both the values as `http://localhost:8099`.

 <img src="_images/localhost-env-postman.png" width="750" height="400">